anmoljagetia/oreilly-ai-pokemon-webapp/README.md

-# oreilly-ai-pokemon-webapp
+# O'Reilly AI Pokemon Webapp
-This repo contains the code for webapp hosted at https://pokedex.anmoljagetia.me demoed at the O'Reilly AI Conf in London
+This repo contains the code for webapp hosted at https://pokedex.anmoljagetia.me demoed at the O'Reilly AI Conf, 2018 in London.

-> A pretty and customizable web app to deploy your DL model with ease

 ------------------